 Get a Fuel Bottle and a Reliable Lighter

-We pack one of these little storm lighters (Amazon) too as I’m forever burning my thumb on the traditional Clipper / Zippo.
+We pack a little storm lighter as I’m forever burning my thumb on the traditional Clipper / Zippo.

 - We actually haven’t got a “picnic set” at the moment.
 Typically we buy a set and lose or break parts of it and end up with a mishmash of different sets.
 The most important thing is weight and durability though.
 Plastic melamine sets are great, cheap and hardwearing.